Keto Cinnamon Roll Coffee Cake

 A bite of cinnamon coffee cake on a fork sitting on a plate in front of a cup of coffee.

-I stopped trying to justify from-scratch keto baking for this recipe a while ago.
-A good keto cake mix gives me a better, more consistent result with a fraction of the work.
+I stopped trying to justify from-scratch baking for this recipe a while ago.
+The right cake mix gives me a better, more consistent result with a fraction of the work.
 I’ve tested a bunch of them, and these two are the ones I keep buying.

 • Duncan Hines – 4 g net carbs per serving.
 This is my go-to for this coffee cake because it produces the lightest crumb.

 • Good Dees – 2 g net carbs per serving.
-I like this one when I want to keep the carb count as low as possible.
+I reach for this one when I want to keep carbs as low as possible.

 Close up of slices of coffee cake on parchment paper.

-I think this keto cinnamon coffee cake tastes best served warm with a cup of coffee (obviously).
+I think this tastes best served warm with a cup of coffee (obviously).
 But I always have leftovers, so here’s what I’ve learned about storing it.

 Room temperature: Cover with plastic wrap or transfer to an airtight container.
 It keeps for 1-2 days on the counter.
 After day two, the texture starts to dry out.